mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 sent in all directions to re-establish contact with other worlds and pocket empires that had weathered the
 Long Night.
-During the last century of Federation rule, its scouts had extended Sylea’s reach 30–40 parsecs in all directions.
+During the last century of Federation rule, its scouts had extended Sylea's reach 30–40 parsecs in all directions.
 The corridor to Vland, now called the Annililik Run, was a long and dangerous route, used by only the boldest of traders.
-Piracy plagued all of the major trade routes, a problem which would soon expose the Sylean Federation’s weaknesses.
+Piracy plagued all of the major trade routes, a problem which would soon expose the Sylean Federation's weaknesses.

 While it had yet to develop a supporting bureaucracy or official structure, the prototype of the modern scout